bfeitknecht/vault/sem3/EProg/PV/EProg-recap.md

 > ![[java.util.collections.svg]]
 > ![[java.util.map.svg]]

-- exhaustive `if() else` suffices for return
+- exhaustive `if() else` suffices for return value
 - for `int x` arbitrary `x % 1 == 0
 - `1 / 1 == 1`
-- in inherited methods the superclass attributes shadow the subclass
+- in inherited methods the superclass attributes shadow the subclass's